Arabs: Etymology

 The Namara inscription is an Arabic epitaph in Nabataean script of Imru' al-Qais, son of "Amr, king of all the Arabs".
 Basalt, found at Nimreh in the Hauran (Southern Syria), dated 7 December 328 CE.

 The earliest documented use of the word Arab in reference to a people appears in the Kurkh Monoliths, an Akkadian-language record of the Assyrian conquest of Aram (9th century BCE).
 The Monoliths used the term to refer to Bedouins of the Arabian Peninsula under King Gindibu, who fought as part of a coalition opposed to Assyria.

 The related word ʾaʿrāb is used to refer to Bedouins today, in contrast to ʿArab which refers to Arabs in general.
 Both terms are mentioned around 40 times in pre-Islamic Sabaean inscriptions.
 The term ʿarab ('Arab') occurs also in the titles of the Himyarite kings from the time of 'Abu Karab Asad until MadiKarib Ya'fur.
 According to Sabaean grammar, the term ʾaʿrāb is derived from the term ʿarab.
 The term is also mentioned in Quranic verses, referring to people who were living in Madina and it might be a south Arabian loanword into Quranic language.

 The oldest surviving indication of an Arab national identity is an inscription made in an archaic form of Arabic in 328 CE using the Nabataean alphabet, which refers to Imru' al-Qays ibn 'Amr as 'King of all the Arabs'.
 Herodotus refers to the Arabs in the Sinai, southern Palestine, and the frankincense region (Southern Arabia).
 Other Ancient-Greek historians like Agatharchides, Diodorus Siculus and Strabo mention Arabs living in Mesopotamia (along the Euphrates), in Egypt (the Sinai and the Red Sea), southern Jordan (the Nabataeans), the Syrian steppe and in eastern Arabia (the people of Gerrha).
 Inscriptions dating to the 6th century BCE in Yemen include the term 'Arab'.

 The most popular Arab account holds that the word Arab came from an eponymous father named Ya'rub, who was supposedly the first to speak Arabic.
 Abu Muhammad al-Hasan al-Hamdani had another view; he states that Arabs were called gharab ('westerners') by Mesopotamians because Bedouins originally resided to the west of Mesopotamia; the term was then corrupted into Arab.

 Yet another view is held by al-Masudi that the word Arab was initially applied to the Ishmaelites of the Arabah valley.
-In Biblical etymology, Arab (Hebrew: arvi) comes from the desert origin of the Bedouins it originally described (arava means 'wilderness').
+In the Hebrew Bible's etymology, Arab (ערבי) comes from the desert origin of the Bedouins whom it originally described as arava (ערבה), meaning 'desert' or 'wilderness.'

 The root ʿ-r-b has several additional meanings in Semitic languages—including 'west, sunset', 'desert', 'mingle', 'mixed', 'merchant' and 'raven'—and are "comprehensible" with all of these having varying degrees of relevance to the emergence of the name.
 It is also possible that some forms were metathetical from ʿ-B-R, 'moving around' (Arabic: DIN, 'traverse') and hence, it is alleged, 'nomadic'.